darka0805/Microservice_app/README.md

 1) This project is a set of FastAPI microservices that perform text summarization using Google Gemini API, store results, and expose an authenticated client endpoint.
 2) Project structure
    .
-├── .env                     # Contains API keys and tokens ├── business_service.py      # Calls Gemini API to summarize text ├── client_service.py        # Authenticated entrypoint for users
+├── .env                     # Contains API keys and tokens/ ├── business_service.py      # Calls Gemini API to summarize text/ ├── client_service.py        # Authenticated entrypoint for users
 ├── db_service.py            # Stores and retrieves summary data
 ├── run_all.py               # Script to run all services at once